 Step Three: Attach the trim pieces

 Finally, you’ll use the other 1X2 piece as trim on the bottom.
-Again, just attach them using wood glue and your nailer.
+This is an optional piece, but it adds a nice detail!
+Again, just attach it using wood glue and your nailer.

 Of course, I realized a little too late that it would have made a lot more sense to skip the trim on the bottom so I could place my hooks a little lower – the top hook isn’t all that functional.